Silent Hill F Preview – A Bold New Chapter with Terrifying Monsters and a Japanese Twist

 GAMINGBible=90

-- “The game currently has an 86 on Metacritic after 59 reviews—IGN’s 7 is definitely an outlier.”
+“The game currently sits at an 86 on Metacritic after 59 reviews — IGN’s 7 is very much the outlier here.”

-Some fans turned their fire not on the game, but the reviewer.
-Dozens of comments criticized the delivery, tone, and even fact-checking of the IGN video.
-“Why complain that guns aren’t common in 1960s Japan compared to a fictional American town?
+A few fans aimed their fire not at the game, but at the reviewer.
+Scores of comments attacked the delivery, tone and suitability even fact-checking by the IGN video.
+“Why bemoan that guns aren’t plentiful in 1960s Japan versus a fictional American town?
 0 credibility.”

 Editions, Bonuses, and System Requirements